open-cloud/open-cloud.github.io.old/2_developer.md

 ###Extend the XOS API with New Objects

 Sometimes we feel the need to add new objects to the XOS API.
-While the REST API does a pretty good job of explosing the data model, fetching each individual bit of it separately may not be the most efficient means of displaying a page.
+While the REST API does a pretty good job of exposing the data model, fetching each individual bit of it separately may not be the most efficient means of displaying a page.